 Sheffield is the birthplace of “country-soul pioneer” and songwriter Arthur Alexander; French horn player Willie Ruff; notable attorney, actor, former senator and presidential contender Fred Thompson; Watergate committee U.S. Senator Howell Heflin; and U.S. Senator Mitch McConnell, whose father was working in nearby Athens when he was born.
 It sometimes is referred to as “the City of Senators” due to the births of Heflin, McConnell and Thompson within its borders.
 Col. Harland Sanders, founder of Kentucky Fried Chicken, worked in the Sheffield depot for Southern Railway in the 1900s.
 At Sheffield’s Muscle Shoals Sound Studio, many popular 20th century musicians recorded their work, including Alexander and Ruff.

-Tommy Thompson’s prints of Sheffield, AL (http://www.villageprints.com/drawings/al/sheffield-alabama) are available for purchase at York Bluff Antiques and Collectibles in Sheffield.
-Visit Sulynn Reach if you are interested in purchasing one of these 11x14 prints.
+Tommy Thompson’s prints of Sheffield, AL (https://www.villageprints.com/drawings/pencil-drawings-alabama-towns/sheffield-alabama/) are available for purchase at York Bluff Antiques and Collectibles in Sheffield.
+Visit Sulynn Reach if you are interested in purchasing one of these 11×14 prints.